alttch/eva3/doc/framework-development.rst

 The session is considered to be dropped if:

-* An API call failed because of either network error or with "access denied" response code (3).
+* API call failed because of either network error or with "access denied" response code (3).

 * The server is failed to respond on heartbeat within the required interval.